elisalazzaroni542/TANS/README.md

 ### Compilation

-To manually compile the project, use:
+To manually compile the project, use `make compile`:
 ```
 $ make compile
 Compiling simulation files...